Australian wood duck

 The Australian wood duck, maned duck or maned goose (Chenonetta jubata) is a dabbling duck found throughout much of Australia.
 It is the only living species in the genus Chenonetta.
 Traditionally placed in the subfamily Anatinae (dabbling ducks), it might belong to the subfamily Tadorninae (shelducks); the ringed teal may be its closest living relative.

 Taxonomy

 The Australian wood duck was first described by the English ornithologist John Latham in 1801 under the binomial name Anas jubata.

 The flightless New Zealand species Chenonetta finschi (Finsch's duck) which was formerly believed to constitute a monotypic genus (Euryanas) has been determined to belong to Chenonetta.
-It became extinct before scientists could properly survey the New Zealand avifauna, but possibly as late as 1870 (based on a report of a flightless goose caught in Opotiki.)
+It became extinct before scientists could properly survey the New Zealand avifauna, but possibly as late as 1870 (based on a report of a flightless goose caught in Ōpōtiki.)

 Etymology

-Chenonetta: χην khēn, χηνος khēnos “goose”; νηττα nētta “duck”.
+Chenonetta: χην khēn, χηνος khēnos "goose"; νηττα nētta "duck".